seerkong/kana.c/README.md

-# KunuScript
+# Kunu
-KunuScript is a programming language.
-It is easy to make DSL and nested data using KunuScript's vector, map, table, list, cell data container.
+Kunu is a programming language.
 Heavily inspired by Scheme, _why's Potion language, JSON, XML.

-Note: KunuScript isn’t done yet.
+Note: Kunu isn’t done yet.
 The implement may make breaking changes and produce new bugs at anytime.
 Just play it for fun.

-# TODO list
+# DONE list
 - [x] a CPS(Continuation Passing Style) interpreter
 - [x] call-cc (call with current continuation)
 - [x] eval, apply